 Class C License

 - Requires passing the written general knowledge exam and one of the following endorsement exams: school bus, passengers, or hazardous materials.*

-All CDL applicants must also pass the CDL pre-trip, basic skills, and driving exams in a commercial motor vehicle of the property license class.
+All CDL applicants must also pass the CDL pre-trip, basic skills, and driving exams in a commercial motor vehicle of the proper license class.